 A great money saving tip, as many people will tell you, is to set yourself a monthly household budget and stick to it!
 Most people think that sticking to the budget is the hard bit, but actually I think setting the budget in the first place is harder.
 Let me tell you why.

 Budgeting is a difficult process, it makes you look at all the income and expenses you have, and if the expenses are more than the income it can bring home to you that you will have to do something about the situation!
 This may mean cutting back on some of the things you love in order to reduce expenses.
 Or it could mean you have to find a way to bring in more money.
-These are hard decisions to make.
+These are often hard decisions to make.

 If you are forced to face up to having more expenses than income, it can be really hard to see a way to change that situation.
 For this reason I believe setting a monthly budget can be a really hard process.

 It can also be hard to know exactly how much you usually spend on some essential items, like food and fuel.
-I want to encourage you to make the best estimate you can so you can get a place to start from.
+I want to encourage you to make the best estimate you can so you can at least get a place to start from.

 Deciding you need to cut back on what you are spending can also be a challenge.
 How do you decide what needs to go?
 Some costs are essential costs like bills, food, fuel, clothes which are pretty fixed and there is not much you can do about it.
 In this case it can be a case of trying to reduce your spend perhaps by buying second hand clothes for example.